Kutchi language: Influences from other languages

 Some scholars have considered Kutchi to be a dialect of Sindhi, but the two languages are quite distinct from one another.
 Over time, it has borrowed vocabulary from Gujarati.
-The variety of Kutchi spoken in Sindh and in the Banni region of Kutch is more similar to the Lari dialect of Sindhi, whereas the Kutchi spoken in the eastern parts of Kutch has more Gujarati influence, and is slowly becoming more similar to Gujarati.
+The variety of Kutchi spoken in Sindh and in the Banni region of Kutch is more similar to the Lari dialect of Sindhi, whereas the Kutchi spoken in the eastern parts of Kutch has more Gujarati influence, and it is slowly becoming more similar to Gujarati.

 Most Kutchis living in India are bilingual or trilingual, due to exposure to closely related neighbouring languages such as Gujarati.
 Many Pakistani Kutchis are also bilingual or trilingual; many residents of Karachi speak Kutchi.
 Its differences from neighbouring languages are more pronounced in its spoken varieties, but it has many loans from Gujarati, Marwari (a major western Rajasthani language) and Hindi-Urdu as well.
 Kutchi-speakers are often part of the Charans, Jadeja, Bhanushalis, Lohanas, Brahmins (Rajgor), Meghwals, Visa Oswal and Dasa Osval (Oshwal) Jains, Ismaili Khojas (and followers of the Satpanth), Bhatias, Rabaris, Siddis, Muslim Kutchi Khatris, the Muslim Royma, and Kutchi Memons.
 The Jadeja rulers of Cutch and Rajputs of Kutch, speak Kutchi language.

 During the British reign, many traders and families of the Kutchi communities left the Indian subcontinent and settled in regions of East Africa such as Kenya, Somalia, Tanzania, Uganda, Zaire/Congo, and even as far south as South Africa.
 The landing point of entry into Africa was in Zanzibar, a trading post of goods between India and East Africa in the late 1800s.
 Kutchi communities in this region often integrated Swahili words and phrases into their language, producing a creole language called Kutchi-Swahili.